interfax/interfax-java/README.md

 ## Installation

-You can use the library using one of the following approaches.
+Use of the library requires Java 8 or higher and can be done via one of the following approaches.

 ### Include as maven dependency